itbj/ASA-TE-Monitoring/README.md

 ![](./images/dashboards.gif)

-There are some limitations with the visualisation as you'll typically have a limit of 30 days which means long term visualisation and data storage can be an issue.
+AS you can see there are a selection of graphs and different visualisation methods for building out simple dashboards for multiple different scenarios.
+However there are some limitations with the visualisation as you'll typically have a limit of 30 days which means long term visualisation and data storage can be an issue.
 We'll go onto address this in the next section.

-Within ThousandEyes when you configure your tests you can also set the alerts that you wish to be notified when a test 'fails' by default this will send an email to you however you can tweak based on your exact requirements
+Within ThousandEyes when you configure your tests you can also set the alerts that you wish to be notified when a test 'fails' by default this will send an email to you however you can tweak based on your exact requirements.

 ### Advanced visualisations with Grafana